-The Nomura Group has purchased all or a part of the equity interests in, or operations from, certain other companies in order to pursue its business expansion, and expect to continue to do so when and as it deems appropriate.
+The Nomura Group has purchased all or a part of the equity interests in, or operations from, certain other companies in order to pursue its business expansion, and expect to continue to do so when and as it deems beneficial.
 The Nomura Group accounts for certain of those and similar purchases and acquisitions as a business combination under U.S. GAAP by allocating the Nomura Group's acquisition costs to the assets acquired and liabilities assumed and recognising the remaining amount as goodwill.
-On 1 April 2020, Nomura Group acquired 100 per cent. of Greentech Capital, LLC (Greentech) and goodwill of \mathbb{1}2,480 million is reported on the Nomura Group's consolidated balance sheet.
+On 1 April 2020, Nomura Group acquired 100 per cent. of Greentech Capital, LLC (Greentech) and goodwill of ¥12,480 million is reported on the Nomura Group's consolidated balance sheet.
 The Nomura Group also possesses tangible and intangible assets other than those stated above.

 The Nomura Group may have to recognise impairment losses, as well as other losses associated with subsequent transactions, with regard to the amount of goodwill, tangible and intangible assets and, recognised on the NHI Guarantor's consolidated group balance sheet which may adversely affect its financial condition and results of operations.
-For example, during the year ended 31 March 2019 the Nomura Group recognised an impairment loss on goodwill in its Wholesale segment attributable to previous overseas acquisitions of ¥81,372 million.